The road closures, temporary traffic lights and level crossing closures in Bassetlaw this week

 Temporary traffic lights

-Doncaster Road, Carlton-in-Lindrick – two way traffic lights, March 2 to 4, 24 hours.
+Doncaster Road, Costhorpe, junction with Lampman Way – three way traffic lights, March 7 to 11, 24 hours.

-Langwith Road, Nether Langwith – two way traffic lights, March 1, 24 hours.
+Doncaster Road, Langold – two way traffic lights, March 7 to 11, 24 hours.

-Serlby Road, Harworth – multi-way traffic lights, until March 4, 24 hours.
+Bevercotes Lane, Tuxford – The Maltings – two way traffic lights, March 7 to 18, 24 hours.

-Haxey Road, Misterton – two way and three way traffic lights, until March 11, 8am to 4pm.
+High Street, Misteron – two way traffic lights, March 4 to 9, 24 hours.

-Droversdale Road, Bircotes – three way traffic lights, until April 7, 24 hours.
+Ordsall Park Road, junction with Ordsall Road, Retford – multi-way traffic lights, until March 11, 24 hours.